guybedford/jspm-beta-guide/development-bundling.md

 _For performance, it is advisable to close the Chrome devtools when reloading the page, before opening them again as there is a [longer page load with devtools open](https://github.com/systemjs/systemjs/issues/1054)._

 > For the fastest workflow it is worth [installing Watchman](https://facebook.github.io/watchman/docs/install.html) as well.
+This lets jspm watch for file changes more efficiently.